Acid-Base Physiology

 - Lactated Ringers (see Lactated Ringers)

-- Mechanism: lactate is converted to bicarbonate in the liver (1L of Lactated Ringers is equivalent to 25 mmol of bicarbonate precursor)
+- Lactate is Converted to Bicarbonate in the Liver (1L of Lactated Ringers is Equivalent to 25 mmol of Bicarbonate Precursor)

-- Milk-Alkali Syndrome (Calcium Alkali Syndrome) (see Milk Alkali Syndrome): most cases are associated with the ingestion of calcium supplements (with or without vitamin D)
+- Milk-Alkali Syndrome (Calcium Alkali Syndrome) (see Milk Alkali Syndrome)

 - Mechanisms